 Carbon Steel is cast iron little sister.
 It performs similarly to cast iron with half its weight.
 Although this type of metal is not common american household, it is very common in the restaurant industry.
 It is considered to be the original non stick pan and because of its durability it will last pretty much forever.
 I wouldn’t say one is better than the other, but the finish on these pans are smooth.
 I know that some cast iron collector look for the smooth cast iron finish.
 Well, you can get that pretty much on any carbon steel pan.

 De Buyer Crepe Pan Specs

 Note:These measurement are done by me with the tools that I have on hand.
 The manufacturers have their own measurement guidelines and that should be assumed to be accurate.
 What I find on this review can vary widely due to several factors, such as ambient temperature, location, water, tool calibration, stove btu, etc..and should only be considered as my opinion.

 To test the how well it distribute heat and how well it heats up, I perform a toast test where I place a piece of toast in the center than weight it down with a meat pounder.
 I heat up the pan for a total of 2 min then see the color of the toast.

-While De Buyer main focus seems to be restaurant professional their crepe pan is Readily Available to the mass market.
-The design and shape is fairly unique as most other manufacturer do not make a crepe pan.
+While De Buyer main focus seems to be restaurant professional their crepe pan is readily available to consumers.
+The design and shape is fairly unique as most other manufacturer do not make crepe pan.
 Mauviel do have their Own Version but that is for a different review.
 If you need a pan specifically for making crepes, I highly recommend this pan.
 The low profile lets you spread batter and flip crepe with ease.
 You can also use this to make eggs or bacon.

 I hope you like this De Buyer Crepe Pan Review, If you would like to see more, please visit our Pots and Pans Review page.